-§6-15 Preparation of Annual Report:

-History: Amended 10-7-1996 ATM, Article 53, approved by Attorney General 12-9-1996.
+§6-15 Preparation of Annual Report: History: Amended 10-7-1996 ATM, Article 53, approved by Attorney General 12-9-1996.

-A. The Committee shall prepare and submit to the Town Manager, by the second (2nd) Monday in January, an annual written report containing a Capital Improvement Program for the following fiscal year.
+- A. The Committee shall prepare and submit to the Town Manager, by the second (2nd) Monday in January, an annual written report containing a Capital Improvement Program for the following fiscal year.
 The Town Manager shall submit the Capital Improvement Program to the Finance Committee by the first (1st) Monday in February.
 The Finance Committee will include said Program, including explanations, in its Report to the Spring Annual Town Meeting.
 The Finance Committee will submit an article to the Board of Selectmen for inclusion in the Warrant of the budget for capital outlays, as recommended by the Capital Improvement Program Committee.

-History: Amended 10-17-2005 STM, Article 1, approved by Attorney General 3-13-2006.

-- B. The Committee shall also prepare a Capital Improvement Program for the following five (5) years for presentation to the Finance Committee.
+History: See Charter, Section 6-8.
+History: Amended 10-17-2005 STM, Article 1, approved by Attorney General 3-13-2006. - B. The Committee shall also prepare a Capital Improvement Program for the following five (5) years for presentation to the Finance Committee.
+The Finance Committee will - (5) years for presentation to the Finance Committee.
 The Finance Committee will include said report from the Capital Improvement Program Committee, including explanations, in its report to the Spring Annual Town Meeting.
 The Finance Committee will submit an article to the Board of Selectmen for inclusion in the warrant for the Capital Improvement Program for the following five (5) years as recommended by the Capital Improvement Program Committee. - C. The Committee may make such investigations and hold such hearings as it may deem necessary but shall hold at least one (1) public hearing annually during the Committee's deliberations on capital projects, said hearing to be held following notice published in a newspaper of general circulation in the Town.